Anapithecus: Physical characteristics

-Anapithecus weighed approximately 15 kg, about the same size as large adult gibbon.
+Anapithecus weighed approximately 15 kg, making it the heaviest known pliopithecoid, about the same size as large adult gibbon.
 Similar to other pliopithecoids Anapithecus had a relatively short face, broad orbits with projecting rims, low cheekbones, and a globular skull.
 Although similar in size to a gibbon, the jaw bone of Anapithecus is much deeper and more robust.
 Anapithecus is defined by a series of unique dental characteristics.
 Most notable among these is the distinctive system of crests found on the first lower molar.
 The crests form a Y shape between the cusps of the teeth (although this is not to be confused with Y-5 pattern found on the lower molars of apes).
 Less is known about postcranial morphology of Anapithecus, as the majority of fossils consist of teeth.
 Still, analyses have determined that Anapithecus was most likely a suspensory arboreal primate, which swung below from tree branch to tree branch, akin to an ape.
 This stands in contrast to the smaller pliopithecoids which were thought to walk atop the branches of trees, more similar to monkey.